devgoti16/Micromouse-Path-Planning-SImulation/README.md

 ## Future Work
-- [ ] Write a code for PID to make sure the bot remains a the centre of the path
+- [ ] Write a modified code for PID to make sure the bot remains stable
 - [ ] Implement other algorithms
 - [ ] Learn about gzmaze so that a maze of any desired structure can be generated